How to get hold of those seemingly elusive Premier League tickets....

 In recent seasons some Premier League Clubs have started offering a match ticket and one nights accommodation, by partnering with a travel Company.
-Thomas Cook Sport have lead the way with this offering (in most cases) fairly affordable packages for the likes of Chelsea, Everton, Liverpool, Manchester United, Newcastle United and Tottenham Hotspur.
+Thomas Cook Sport have lead the way with this offering (in most cases) fairly affordable packages for the likes of Chelsea, Everton, Liverpool, Manchester United and Tottenham Hotspur.
 In addition they also sometimes have packages available for matches held at Wembley Stadium, such as England Internationals and FA Cup Semi Finals.
-Click on the banner below to see what they currently have on offer (remember to input the code FOOTIE10 at the checkout to get a 10% discount off August and September matches):

 Searching the internet reveals a number of other Ticket Exchanges and Agencies offering match tickets.
 However how many are bogus or real is anyone’s guess and again this is technically illegal unless directly authorised by the Club.
 So personally I would avoid these and stick to the official Ticket Exchanges listed above.
 Some Clubs such as Arsenal and Tottenham have tried recently to identify and clamp down on tickets that have been sold via agencies.
 This has meant that some people who have turned up to a game who have bought a ticket via an agent have not been allowed entry.

 Not really bothered about which game you see?